 - Register with us

 Australian High Commission in Kiribati

 Welcome to the Australian High Commission, Tarawa website.
 If you wish to seek information about various services we provide, you may click on the links on this page.
-If you wish to email or make a general inquiry to the office, go to General Enquiry.
+If you wish to email or make a general inquiry, please contact us.